AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 ## Step 2: Add-on Container Settings

-Your add-on container will be created and a settings panel will be shown.
-You will be provided a unique subdomain URL which is shown in this panel and is where your add-on will be hosted, and an option to delete the add-on if needed.
+Your add-on container will be created and a settings panel like the one shown below will be presented. will be shown.
+In this panel you will be provided with a unique subdomain URL for where your add-on will be hosted and an option to delete the add-on if needed.

 ![](./img/settings-panel.png)